PalmPalm7/CS162-Group13-Clone/doc/project3.md

 ```

 ### Algorithms
 The new members of the inode_disk struct will keep track of the different types of inode pointers, with the direct and singly indirect pointers used first.  `void place_file_in_inode()` will take in the amount of bytes the file needs access to and an existing inode array with indirect pointers potentially pointing to NULL if the file was not taking up a significant amount of space previously.
 It will set up any new pointers the new file size requires and fill out the `inode_array` accordingly.
 In order to accomodate any attempts to write past the already allocated memory, this function will be called if a thread attempts to write at a location past the previous file size.
 Any read past the previously determined file size will automatically return NULL.
+This function will store which disk blocks are newly added in case the filesystem is unable to allocate new ones in order to be able to roll back to the previous state.
 This design will not support sparse files.

 ### Synchronization